 – Trends will come and go.
 The most effective marketing strategy you have is to know who you are and keep sharing that with the world consistently.

 – When you think you’re hot shit, you’ll find out one day that you’re not.
 It’s okay.
-You needed to come off the pedestal so you can see that it wasn’t built on solid foundation.
+You needed to come off the pedestal so you can see that it wasn’t built on a solid foundation.

 – You’ll think that other people are hot shit.
 And one day, you’ll find out that they’re not.
 Be kind.
-Allow people to change and trust when people SHOW you who they are vs who they SAY who they are.
+Allow people to change and trust when people SHOW you who they are vs who they SAY they are.

 – Refuse to participate in gossip or drama.
-Don’t hang around who are committed to gossip and drama even if they are clients who want to pay you lots of money.
+Don’t hang around those who are committed to gossip and drama even if they are clients who want to pay you lots of money.
 It’s not worth it.

 – Be kind.
 Have clear boundaries.
 Say no more than you say yes.